-The endomembrane system has been referred to as the "post office" of the cell, but it's also like a factory, as its components produce, package and export certain cell products, such as proteins or lipids.
+The endomembrane system has been referred to as the "post office" of the cell, as its components produce, package and export certain cell products, such as proteins or lipids.
 It has several components.

-- Endoplasmic reticulum (ER) This is actually an extension of the outer membrane of the nucleus outwards to form folds, so the space between the two membranes of the nuclear wall is connected to the lumen (cavity) of the ER.
-Functions of the smooth ER include synthesis of lipids, such as the phospholipids which make up cell membranes, metabolism of carbohydrates, detoxification of drugs and poisons, and calcium storage.
-The rough ER (RER) is so called because it is studded with ribosomes, to make proteins such as insulin which will be secreted by the cell.
-As such polypeptides are produced by the ribosomes of the rough ER, they enter the ER lumen where they fold into their functional shape.
-The ER lumen keeps them separate from the cell's cytosol and ejects them in transport vesicles formed from the membrane of a specialized region of the ER.
-Many are so transported to the Golgi apparatus.
-Portions of that are then sent elsewhere in transport vesicles. - Golgi apparatus The Golgi serves to dispatch the various products to their final destinations.
-It is composed of a series of flat sacs which have been compared to pita bread.31 The are directional in the sense that transport vesicles from the ER deliver their contents to the cis face of the Golgi, closer to the ER, and the output leaves from the trans face.
+- Endoplasmic reticulum (ER) This is actually an extension of the membrane of the nucleus outwards to form folds, so the space between the two membranes of the membrane is connected to the lumen (cavity) of the ER.
+Functions of the smooth ER include synthesis of lipids, metabolism of carbohydrates, detoxification of drugs and poisons and calcium storage.
+The rough ER is so called because it is studded with ribosomes, to make proteins such as insulin which will be secreted by the cell.
+As a such polypeptides are produced by the ribosomes of the rough ER, they enter the ER lumen, where the fold into their functional shape.
+The ER lumen keeps them separate for the cell's cytosol and ejects them in transport vesicles formed from the membrane of a specialized region of the ER.
+Many are transported so to the Golgi apparatus.
+The ER also manufactures membranes by expanding its own membrane, which it then shifts into the ER membrane.
+Portions of that are then sent elsewhere in transport vesicles. - Golgi apparatus This serves to dispatch the various products to their final destinations.
+The Golgi is composed of a series of flat sacs which have been compared to pita bread.29 The are directional in the sense that transport vesicles from the ER deliver their contents to the cis face of the Golgi, closer to the ER, and the output leaves from the trans face.
 Most products passing through the Golgi are modified in steps across different cisternae (interior cavities) of the Golgi sacs.
-Transport vesicles exiting from the trans face may have added external molecules to make their shape correspond to "docking sites" on their destination.32 - 30 By Kelvinsong via Wikimedia Commons, https://commons.wikimedia.org/wiki/File:Mitochondrion_structure.svg.
+Transport vesicles exiting from the trans face may have added external molecules to make their shape correspond to "docking sites" in the cell.30

-31 Campbell et al., 176.
+28 By Kelvinsong via Wikimedia Commons, https://commons.wikimedia.org/wiki/File:Mitochondrion_structure.svg.
+29 Campbell et al., 176.